Troubleshoot wireless network connection problems in 10 steps

 When troubleshooting the WLAN, end users and IT can follow some best practices.

 - End user.
 As the person experiencing the problem, you are an important link in the troubleshooting chain.
 It's not enough to simply complain, wash your hands of the issue and expect a speedy resolution.
 The fix may be on your device -- and not on the network.
 For the most expedient return to functionality, you need to provide good information and stay engaged throughout the response process.
 Expect questions from the help desk and system administrators, and recognize that your cooperation is needed.

 - Help desk.
 If you or your group responds to trouble reports, make sure to ask good, nuanced questions.
 Remember that end users often have limited technical knowledge.
-Therefore, patience and perseverance may be required as you help them to give you the information you need.
+Therefore, patience and perseverance are required as you help them give you the information you need.
 Don't kick the response can down the road by escalating trouble reports that haven't been screened for obvious problems first.
-Your system admins and engineers probably have higher-priority work to do than to ask the questions that you should have.
+Your system admins and engineers probably have higher-priority work to do than ask the questions you should have.
 Templates can help, but if you rely on them too much, they can also reduce your own efficiency and nimbleness.

 - System administrators and engineers.
 At this level, act on information provided by end users and help desk personnel.
 Find answers by combining that information with live observations of the WLAN system and by poring through log data.
 This is no place for gratuitous changes of network settings and hoping for the best, as that creates more issues than it solves.
 After exhausting all options on the most complex issues, invoke vendor technical support.
-Also, recognize the buck stops with you, and communicate back down to the help desk and end users as you expect them to share information with you.
+Also, recognize that the buck stops with you, and communicate back down to the help desk and end users as you expect them to share information with you.

 The true cost of network downtime for your business

 9 most common network issues and how to solve them

 How to monitor network traffic in 7 steps